Azure/carnegie-mop/sample/dataset/readme.md

 - data column(required): text
 - data value: it should be one text without line break.
 Each image should be represented by a placeholder as ##{image_header} like ##{image_0}.
 No Null/NaN/empty in text value.
 - image column(optional): image_0, image_1, image_2, ……, image_19
 - image value: base64 string of image which appears in text value as ##{image_header}.
-It can be null/na only when this image header doesn't appeared in text value.
+It can be null/na only when this image header doesn't appear in text value.
 - label column(required.
 Support multiple headers but no duplicate, at least one label): hate, violent
 - label value: it should be one of 0(negative) or 1(positive).